binipringle/human-rights-law/README.md

-# Evidence
+# Human Rights Law

-This repository codes a static site which houses my final paper for Technology and the Law at CUNY School of Law.
-The site is published at <a href="https://binipringle.github.io/right-to-be-forgotten/">binipringle.github.io/right-to-be-forgotten/</a>.
+This repository contains a static site which houses my class notes from Human Rights Law at CUNY School of Law.
+The site is published at <a href="https://binipringle.github.io/human-rights-law/">binipringle.github.io/human-rights-law/</a>.

 ---